attaryu/attaryu/README.md

   Hello there, I'm Attar🧑‍💻
 </h1>
 <p align="center">
   Front-end?
 Back-end?
 Database admin?
 UI design?
-Idk, whatever do you want.
-I will do as much as possible
+Whatever what do you want.
+I will do as much as possible :D
 </p>

 <br />